spacetelescope/jwst/docs/jwst/clean_flicker_noise/main.rst

 Creation of a scene mask
 ------------------------
-One of the key components of the correction is knowing which pixels can be used in fitting the background noise.
+One of the key components of the correction is knowing which pixels can be used to fit the background noise.
 The step builds a scene mask on the fly from a draft rate image, generated from the input ramp data, which is used to mark usable and unusable pixels.
 The mask is a 2D Boolean array, having the same size as the image, with